 Species eligible for weigh in for salmon tournaments- King, coho, steelhead, lake trout, brown trout, atlantic.

-Walleye Tournaments will pay out the 2 (2-3 boats) to 2 separate boats or 3 (6+ boats) heaviest walleye’s to 3 different boats (1 prize per boat) and must be a part of your 5 fish being weighed in.
+Walleye Tournaments will pay out 2 places (3-5 boats) to 2 separate boats or 3 places (6+ boats) for the heaviest walleye’s to 3 different boats (1 prize per boat) and must be a part of your 5 fish being weighed in.